Originally published in March 2013

 5. Rather than launch into what was awesome or crappy about your day, ask how HIS day was.
 Handing him a beer as you pretend to listen earns you bonus points.

-6. Fancy up your attire by swapping between the Old Navy hoodie.
+6. Fancy up your attire by swapping between the Old Navy hoodie and that sweater/jacket/robe you bought last year on clearance from Target.
 Variety is the spice blahblahblah.

-7. Compliment him: have you been lifting?
+Have you been working out?
 Your pecs look incredible!

 9. Say YES more.